joeywu63/financial_planner/d1/product-and-planning.md

  * Feel free (but not obligated) to use personas.
    You can create your personas as part of this Markdown file, or add a link to an external site (for example, [Xtensio](https://xtensio.com/user-persona/)).

  Our primary target users are financially-struggling students planning to, or currently in the process of applying to any medical school within Canada.
 Since our product focuses on centralizing cost information and delivering information on lower-cost alternatives, it is designed primarily with financially struggling prospective students in mind.
-However, prospective medical school students in general (regardless of financial status) can be considered secondary target users of our product.
+However, prospective medical school students in general (regardles of financial status) can be considered secondary target users of our product.

- **Q: other users?**

  TODO: ADD PERSONAS?